 LS: I don’t give anybody rules… for now.
 I am still evaluating what takeovers are the best.
-I just give people guidelines, such as make sure to snap the SIM lab, interview some faculty and students and just have a good time.
+I just give people guidelines, such as making sure to snap the SIM lab, interview some faculty and students and just have a good time.

 DDS: What kind of takeovers are the best?

-LS: My personal favorites are the unique ones.
+LS: My personal favourites are the unique ones.
 Anybody can go into a SIM lab or cafeteria and be like “here are our facilities.”
 I like the takeovers that go above and beyond to really show us what it is like to be a student there for the day and really have fun with it.
 When the people snapping have a good time, the audience has a great time!

 DDS: What are your future plans for the account if any?
 Or will you just let it develop in its own way organically…?

 LS: The future plans are to keep on growing the audience, keep on taking over and then go from there.
 I’m hoping to find certain students dedicated to @futuredentists who could help grow the community and unite all the dental schools across the world.
-I think this would definitely be possible because dentistry is such a small field, so how cool would it be to have a tight knit international community of dentists 🙂
+I think this would definitely be possible because dentistry is such a small field, so how cool would it be to have a tight-knit international community of dentists 🙂

 I hope you’ve enjoyed finding out a little bit more about @FutureDentists